 Nature's inimitable textures, rich palettes and decadent scents offer an endless inspiration for beauty.
 In a flower's dark velvety surface, unfurling petals and mesmerising shapes we extract moods, tones and patterns that lend beautifully to makeup looks or beauty products.

-Fascinated by the diversity of blooms, and their ability to speak a silent language that draws each of us in differently, we loved the idea of basing your bridal beauty look around your favourite flower.
+Fascinated by the diversity of blooms, and their ability to speak a silent language that draws each of us in differently, we loved the idea of basing your bridal beauty look around your favorite flower.
 We recently paired up with one of our favorite Sydney makeup artists, Sonia Allen who created makeup looks around our four different blooms, and shares her expert advice for recereating the look for bridal...

 (Article Continues below Gallery...)